 Adults have preferences when it comes to their bedroom habits, but there are some social stigmas that prevent us from speaking freely about them.
-This has been especially true when it comes to butt play.
+This has been especially true when it comes to anal sex.
 Only in the past few years have mainstream publications such as Marie Claire and Cosmopolitan started talking about consent and enjoyment around it.
 This suggests it’s no longer something on the fringe (or something you should keep hush-hush).
 It’s not that people have only recently started doing it, either.
 Rather, society has become more open to the topic of conversation, especially since the idea of a traditional, binary relationship is no longer as reinforced.

 With this in mind, we decided to find out more about Americans’ butt play habits.
 We ran a survey of over 880 adults in the United States (who had active love lives) and asked them about their experience with butt play.
 Our results show how many people have tried it, how often they typically partake, what other types of play they’ve tried, and more.
 We break these numbers down by gender, orientation, age group, and more.
 Read on for our full study findings.

 What Percentage of Americans Have Tried Butt Play?

 First, we wanted to see how many Americans have tried butt play.
 We asked respondents if they’ve bottomed or topped.
 Overall, 28% of Americans have never tried either, while 72% have tried at least one.
 Just over 1 in 4 Americans have bottomed and topped.
 Women are more likely to have bottomed than men (69% vs. 32%).

 We also asked about the enjoyment of it.
 42% say it’s somewhat or significantly more pleasurable than other types of play, while only 20% say it’s somewhat or significantly less.
 38% say it’s about the same.

 How Many Gay Men Have Topped or Bottomed?